jung235/pydiffuser/README.md

 config.to_json(json_path=<JSON_PATH>)
 ```

-We suggest a research pipeline.
+We suggest a research pipeline:

 ```python
 ┌────┐     ┌─────────────────────┐     ┌───────────────┐     ┌──────────┐     ┌────────────┐